privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

         cs: ConstraintSystemRef<F>,
         i: usize,
         z_i: Vec<FpVar<F>>,
-        external_inputs: Vec<FpVar<F>>, // inputs that are not part of the state ) -> Result<Vec<FpVar<F>>, SynthesisError>;
+        external_inputs: Self::ExternalInputsVar, // inputs that are not part of the state ) -> Result<Vec<FpVar<F>>, SynthesisError>;
 }
 ```

-# Side note: adhoc frontend dependencies for the experimental frontends
+## Side note: adhoc frontend dependencies for the experimental frontends
-> Note: this affects only to the experimental frontends in the [sonobe/frontends](https://github.com/privacy-scaling-explorations/sonobe/tree/main/frontends) directory.
+> Note: this affects only to the experimental frontends in the [sonobe/experimental-frontends](https://github.com/privacy-scaling-explorations/sonobe/tree/main/experimental-frontends) directory.

 There are many ad hoc dependencies for each of the frontends integrated with Sonobe.
 Here are a few reasons why this is the case.